Using ResearchMatch to Support Research Recruitment

 This web page provides information about ResearchMatch.

-ResearchMatch Researcher Training.
-A free webinar is available for researchers (investigators and coordinators), the 2nd Thursday of every month from 3-4:30pm ET.
-Please choose which training to attend, and register here.
+ResearchMatch.com Researcher Training.
+A free webinar about how to use this University-supported recruitment tool is available for researchers (investigators and coordinators), the 2nd Thursday of every month from 3-4:30 pm ET.
+Researchers can attend once and repeat the training as needed.
+When registering, indicate ET time zone.
+To register click here.

 What is ResearchMatch?